Overview

 Database of lost, stolen, or compromised ID documents

-Legl supports the verification of ID documents from 150+ countries.
-For the full list, please click here.
+Legl supports the verification of ID documents from over 150 countries.
+For the full list, see Entrust's supported documents page.

 Deepfake and AI manipulation detection